wonyoung-jang/fllc-scheduler-ga/README.md

 After the run is complete, the following files will be created in the directory you specified:

 -   `.csv` and `.html` files showing human readable schedules.
--   `fitness_plot.png`: A line graph showing how the average fitness of the best solutions improved over each generation.
+-   `fitness_vs_generation.png`: A line graph showing how the average fitness of the best solutions improved over each generation.
 -   `pareto_front.png`: A parallel coordinates plot showing the trade-offs between the different objectives for all optimal solutions found.
--   `pareto_front_scatter.png`: (For 2 or 3 objectives) A scatter plot visualizing the Pareto front.
+-   `pareto_scatter_(2d or 3d).png`: (For 2 or 3 objectives) A scatter plot visualizing the Pareto front.